-- Participation is important - Participation in in-class discussions - Active participation in recitations - Alternative arrangements if you cannot attend classes live - Participation != Attendance - Grading: - 100%: Participates at least once in most lectures through chat or audio, or - 100%: Participates in 25% of lectures and actively contributes to discussions in most recitations - 90%: Participates at least once in over half of the lectures - 70%: Participates at least once in 25% of the lectures - 40%: Participates at least once in at least 3 lectures or recitations. - 0%: No participation in the entire semester.
+- Participation is important - Participation in in-class discussions - Active participation in recitations - Alternative arrangements if you cannot attend classes live - Participation != Attendance - Grading: - 100%: Participates at least once in most lectures by (1) asking or responding to questions or (2) contributing to breakout discussions - 100%: Participates in 25% of lectures and actively contributes to discussions in most recitations - 90%: Participates at least once in over half of the lectures - 70%: Participates at least once in 25% of the lectures - 40%: Participates at least once in at least 3 lectures or recitations. - 0%: No participation in the entire semester.